blink1073/oct2py/README.rst

 Features
 --------

-- Supports all Octave datatypes and most python datatypes and numpy dtypes.
+- Supports all Octave datatypes and most Python datatypes and Numpy dtypes.
 - Provides %octavemagic% for IPython, including inline plotting in notebooks.
 - Supports cell arrays and structs with arbitrary nesting.
 - Supports sparse matrices.